Microsoft to erase its carbon footprint, past and future, in climate push

 In a blog post, Microsoft on Thursday reiterated its commitment to working with oil and gas providers, saying it is “imperative that we enable energy companies to transition” to renewable energy and carbon-capture technologies.

-Bill Weihl, former director of sustainability at Facebook Inc (FB.O), said Microsoft does not take into account that its work with oil companies could outweigh the gains of measures Microsoft takes on its own carbon reduction.
+Bill Weihl, former director of sustainability at Facebook Inc, said Microsoft does not take into account that its work with oil companies could outweigh the gains of measures Microsoft takes on its own carbon reduction.

 “There is good stuff here,” Weihl said.
 “But the topline message, that this is urgent, is not matched by what they’re focusing on.”